Correlation and Entanglement partners in Gaussian systems: Partner modes for finite-dimensional Gaussian systems

 The definition of partner mode does not require specifying any basis.
 However, in application, it is useful to characterize $A_p$ using a basis.
 This can be done as follows: Let $\gamma_{\textsc a}^{(1)},\gamma_{\textsc a}^{(2)}$ be any basis in $\Gamma_{\textsc a}$.
 Then

 is a basis for the partner subsystem, where $N=1/\sqrt{{\rm det} J_{\textsc a}-1}$ is a normalization factor.

-The ``partner formula'' for pure states in Proposition~\hyperlink{prop:partner}{2} is equivalent to expression previously reported in \cite{HottaPartner,Trevison2019}.
-Nevertheless, Eqn.~\eqref{singl_corr_partner_formula} provides a more concise and mathematically transparent expression (see Appendix~\ref{app:QIC_complex_structure} for more details on the relation between the operator-based results and the phase-space approach).
+The ``partner formula'' for pure states in Proposition~\hyperlink{prop:partner}{2} is equivalent to an expression previously reported in \cite{HottaPartner,Trevison2019}.
+Thus, this part of the paper essentially gives a formal characterization of the partner formula.
+Nevertheless, Eqn.~\eqref{singl_corr_partner_formula} provides a more concise and mathematically transparent expression (see Appendix~\ref{app:QIC_complex_structure} for more details on the relation between the operator-based results and the phase-space approach), which has allowed us to prove the existence and uniqueness of the partner (see Appendices \ref{app:ExistenceProof_PureState} and \ref{app:UniquenessProof_PureState}).
 Importantly, expression \eqref{singl_corr_partner_formula} serves as the foundation for extending the notion of partners to mixed Gaussian states---a task we tackle in the next subsection.
-The usefulness of the phase-space approach in the context of purification partners was also pointed out in \cite{hackl_minimal_2019}, which presented the partner formula for bosonic and fermionic systems within a unified framework.
+The usefulness of the phase-space approach in the context of purification partners for pure Gaussian states was also pointed out in \cite{hackl_minimal_2019}, which presented a partner formula for bosonic and fermionic systems within a unified framework.
 In that work, the standard form of the covariance matrix was employed to derive the formula.
 In contrast, we use a manifestly basis-independent formalism based on the complex structure of the quantum state and symplectic projectors, without requiring specification of a basis or the use of the standard form of the covariance matrix.
-We also remark that Proposition~\hyperlink{prop:partner}{2} can be extended to fermionic systems (see Appendix~\ref{app:fermion}), although we restrict our discussion here to bosonic systems.
+We also remark that Proposition~\hyperlink{prop:partner}{2} can be extended to fermionic systems (see Appendix~\ref{app:fermion}).
+In the main body of this article we restrict the discussion to bosonic systems.